Ruvyrom/Ruvomain-Protocol/Docs/Quick-Start-Guide.md

 ### Usage Anywhere

-Once installed, simplyrun the global command from any directory:
+Once installed, simply run the global command from any directory:
 ```bash
 uraam
 ```